-VPN test are great for security, but one of the biggest reasons many people use one is to mask or change IP addresses.
-This lets you get around location-based restrictions on content, or check if your provider is throttling your connection.
+VPN tests are great for security, but one of the biggest reasons many people use one is to mask or change IP addresses.
+This lets you get around location-based restrictions on the content or check if your provider is throttling your connection.

 Whichever Website or Service Site You Use, The Steps Are Basically The Same: